6th February 2023

-From 1st January 2021, all postal administrations dispatching goods will have to supply recipient postal administrations with electronic customs data detailing the contents of any mail, packets and parcels containing goods.
+From 1st January 2021, all postal administrations dispatching goods will have to supply recipient postal administrations with electronic customs data detailing the contents of any mail and parcels containing goods.
 This concerns all items containing goods to be sent to destinations beyond the UK including the Channel Islands.

 From Friday 1st January 2021, the requirement for accurate customs documentation for items containing goods sent to Rest of World addresses will also apply to EU destinations.
 The changes are required by the Universal Postal Union (UPU) and the World Customs Organisation (WCO).